-Thousand-Yard Stare: In the Garbage trailer there is a scene where Big Boss is riding around in a helicopter as he stares off distantly into the horizon, his face characterized by a blood splattered forehead and a hollow expression.
+Thousand-Yard Stare: In the GDC 2013 trailer there is a scene where Snake is riding around in a helicopter as he stares off distantly into the horizon, his face characterized by a blood splattered forehead and a hollow expression.
 Given the wounds on his face this is in the aftermath of Paz's death via time bomb and the subsequent helicopter crash he went through as a result giving him good reason to be so upset.

 Torture Always Works: Skull Face tortured Chico to get information out of him.
 It didn't take long for the poor kid to break under the pressure and talk.

 Trojan Horse: The mission spearheaded by XOF and Cipher is called "Operation Trojan Horse" for a reason.
-Specifically, the plan is to lure Big Boss out into Camp Omega to rescue Chico and Paz while XOF, disguised as UN inspectors, infiltrate and destroy Mother Base.
+Specifically, the plan is to lure Snake out into Camp Omega to rescue Chico and Paz while XOF, disguised as UN inspectors, infiltrate and destroy Mother Base.
 It succeeds.

 Unexpected Shmup Level: When exfiltrating by chopper, each mission ends with a brief rail-shooting segment.
 Rescue The Intel Operative is almost entirely a rail shooter by itself.

-Whole Episode Flashback: The side-ops unlocked after beating the main story of Ground Zeroes could be considered this.
-With the exception of the clearly non-canon Deja Vu/Jamais Vu missions, each is a "pseudo historical recreation" of one of Snake's repeated infiltrations of Camp Omega between Peace Walker and Ground Zeroes.
+Whole Episode Flashback: The side ops unlocked after beating the main story of Ground Zeroes could be considered this.
+With the exception of the clearly non-canon Extra Ops, each is a "pseudo historical recreation" of one of Snake's repeated infiltrations of Camp Omega between the Peace Walker and Ground Zeroes Incidents.
 They detail MSF's discovery of Cipher's involvement in the camp and their initial investigations of the mysterious XOF unit prior to the main story.